Bill Sewart: Family

 The son of Myles and Mary Ann Sewart, née Lock, he was born on 12 November 1881 at Allendale East, South Australia, and married Annie Roseman (1883–1931) in 1909.

 Footballer

 In his youth, he was considered to be one of the best all-round athletes his district had ever produced.

-A centre-man, he was recruited by Essendon in 1905 from the Bendigo club Castlemaine.
+A centre-man, he was recruited by Essendon in 1905 from Castlemaine, who played in the Castlemaine Football Association.

 He played in 161 senior home-and-away games and ten finals matches for Essendon, kicking seven goals.
 He played in Essendon's 1911 and 1912 premiership teams.

 He represented Victoria three times: in an intrastate match against a combined Ballarat District team, at the MCG, on 23 June 1906, and, although not originally selected, in an intrastate match against a combined Ballarat District team, at the MCG, on 8 June 1907, and in an interstate match against South Australia, on 6 July 1912, at the MCG.

 He was Essendon's vice-captain in 1914 and 1915.